 If you are a new student arriving in Duluth via airplane, bus, or shuttle and would like ISS to arrange pick you up, please email ISS in advance of your arrival.
 Please note: ISS arranged pick-up hours are between 8:00am-11:00pm.

 On the airplane, you will be given an I-94 Arrival and Departure card.
 Keep this in your passport and it is very important that you do not lose it!
 Immigration officials will inspect your visa documents at the U.S. airport.
 Remember to carry all your visa documents on your person, not in your luggage.

 Students can work a maximum of 20 hours per week when school is in session.
-Full-time employment (40 hours per week) is allowed during breaks and summer.
+Full-time employment is allowed during breaks and summer.
 International students cannot work off campus without special permission from the U.S. government.
-All students who obtain employment must apply for a Social Security card.
-The application form is available from the International Student Services office (237 Kirby Student Center).

 In the United States the government does not pay for health care.
 Your Student Services Fee pays for services at UMD Health Services and you are required to purchase health insurance.
 Health care in the United States is complicated and very expensive – one illness can cost hundreds of thousands of dollars and financially devastate you and your family.
 Therefore, for your protection, UMD mandates that all international students purchase the Student Health Benefit Plan.
 For more information about the plan, please visit the Office of Student Health Benefits.

 Waiving the Plan